scriptPilot/add-php-backend/README.md

 ## Maintainer

+1. Apply changes
+2. Run `npm run backend` to build the `demo` folder
-1. Commit changes with an issue (closure) reference
+3. Commit changes with an issue (closure) reference
-2. Run `npm version patch | minor | major` and push changes
+4. Run `npm version patch | minor | major` and push changes
-3. Let the workflow manage the release to GitHub and NPM
+5. Let the workflow manage the release to GitHub and NPM